-In his article, published in Mind in 1939, Klaus Reich notes that Kant’s argument in Groundwork closely follows Cicero’s argument in On Duties.
-Reich points out that Kant was thinking of the classical list of virtues (justice, wisdom, courage, and self-control), which he may have discovered in Cicero’s ideas.
-Reich also makes the case that Kant’s principle of morality is inspired by Cicero’s stoic values.
+In his article, published in Mind in 1939, Klaus Reich notes that Kant’s argument in Groundwork closely follows Cicero’s argument in On Duties; Kant's thinking on virtues (justice, wisdom, courage, and self-control) may have been inspired by Cicero’s list of virtues.
+Reich makes the case that Kant’s principle of morality is inspired by Cicero’s stoic values.
 Manfred Kuhen talks about the connection between Kant’s Groundwork and Garve’s Cicero in his essay, “Kant’s critical philosophy and its reception – the first five years (1781–1786)” (Chapter 18, The Cambridge Companion to Kant and Modern Philosophy, Edited by Paul Guyer).
 Here’s an excerpt:

 "Furthermore, Garve was important.
 He had dared to criticize Kant’s first Critique, and Kant was moved to criticize Garve in turn.
 Thus Hamann reported early in 1784 that Kant was working on a “counter-critique” of Garve.
 Though the title of the work was not determined yet, it was meant to become an attack not on Garve’s review but on Garve’s Cicero, constituting a kind of revenge.
 Hamann, who took great interest in literary feuds, was initially excited.
 But he was soon disappointed.
 For six weeks later he had to report that “the counter-critique of Garve’s Cicero had changed into a preliminary treatise on morals,” and that what he had wanted to call first “counter-critique” had become a predecessor (prodrome) to morals, although it was also to have “a relation to Garve.”
 The final version did not explicitly deal with Garve.
 It is significant, however, that Kant read Cicero in Garve’s translation, and that he carefully looked at Garve’s commentary while writing the Groundwork.
 Though he might have been more interested in Garve than in Cicero, the latter had a definite effect on his views concerning the foundations of moral philosophy.
 But several schol- ars have argued that Garve’s Cicero was actually important to Kant in dealing with fundamental moral issues.